ros-industrial/industrial_training/gh_pages/_source/demo3/Detect-box-pick-point.md

 # Detect Box Pick Point
-> The first step in a pick and place operation is that the pick location must be found.
+The first step in a pick and place operation is that the pick location must be found.
 To do that, we will leverage a 3D camera sensor and the Point Cloud Library (PCL).

->The coordinate frame of the box's pick can be requested from a ros service that detects it by processing the sensor data.
+The coordinate frame of the box's pick can be requested from a ros service that detects it by processing the sensor data.
 In this exercise, we will learn to write a ROS service and apply the neccessary filters to locate the pick location.

 ## Overview of the process

-Perception node is launched.
+The perception node is launched.
 This registers a new service with ```roscore``` and pulls necessary parameters from the ROS parameter server.
-It then waits until service is called.
+It then waits until the service is called.

 [ROS perception service is called]